roncortez/digital-store-/.bmad-core/tasks/document-project.md

 ### 1. Initial Project Analysis

-**CRITICAL:** First, check if a PRD or requirements document exists in context.
+CRITICAL: First, check if a PRD or requirements document exists in context.
 If yes, use it to focus your documentation efforts on relevant areas only.

-**IF PRD EXISTS**:
+IF PRD EXISTS:

 - Review the PRD to understand what enhancement/feature is planned
 - Identify which modules, services, or areas will be affected
 - Focus documentation ONLY on these relevant areas
 - Skip unrelated parts of the codebase to keep docs lean

-**IF NO PRD EXISTS**:
+IF NO PRD EXISTS:
 Ask the user:

 "I notice you haven't provided a PRD or requirements document.
 To create more focused and useful documentation, I recommend one of these options:

-1. **Create a PRD first** - Would you like me to help create a brownfield PRD before documenting?
+1. Create a PRD first - Would you like me to help create a brownfield PRD before documenting?
 This helps focus documentation on relevant areas.

-2. **Provide existing requirements** - Do you have a requirements document, epic, or feature description you can share?
+2. Provide existing requirements - Do you have a requirements document, epic, or feature description you can share?

-3. **Describe the focus** - Can you briefly describe what enhancement or feature you're planning?
+3. Describe the focus - Can you briefly describe what enhancement or feature you're planning?
 For example:
  - 'Adding payment processing to the user service'
  - 'Refactoring the authentication module'
  - 'Integrating with a new third-party API'

-4. **Document everything** - Or should I proceed with comprehensive documentation of the entire codebase?
+4. Document everything - Or should I proceed with comprehensive documentation of the entire codebase?
 (Note: This may create excessive documentation for large projects)

 Please let me know your preference, or I can proceed with full documentation if you prefer."